Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

 \subsubsection{The \texorpdfstring{$\Theta$}{\textbackslash{}Theta}-level of the \SEHText}

-In this section we deal with the \SEHThetaLevel of the \SEHText.
-We see that this level of the hierarchy can precisely be characterized by polynomially-long Hausdorff reductions to some \NExpTime Hausdorff predicate, and for this reason by many different, but equivalent, oracle classes.
+In this section we deal with the \SEHThetaLevel of $\SExpHier$.
+We will see that this hierarchy level is precisely characterized by $\NExpTime$ Hausdorff languages of polynomial length, and hence by many different, but equivalent, oracle classes.

-The following additional characterizations of the \SEHThetaLevel of \SExpHier descend from the general results on the generalized exponential hierarchies that we reported in \cref{sec_charting_nexp_oracles}.
-Below, we will also provide references to the analogue results for the \PHText.
+These additional characterizations of the \SEHThetaLevel of \SExpHier stem from the general results on the iterated exponential hierarchies in \zcref{sec_charting_nexp_oracles}.
+Below, we will also provide references to the analogue results for $\PolHier$.